Aliases for PAX9 Gene

 GeneCards Summary for PAX9 Gene

 PAX9 (Paired Box 9) is a Protein Coding gene.
-Diseases associated with PAX9 include tooth agenesis and tooth agenesis, selective, 3.
-Among its related pathways are Wnt / Hedgehog / Notch.
-GO annotations related to this gene include RNA polymerase II regulatory region sequence-specific DNA binding and transcriptional activator activity, RNA polymerase II transcription regulatory region sequence-specific binding.
-An important paralog of this gene is PAX4.
+Diseases associated with PAX9 include Tooth Agenesis, Selective, 3 and Tooth Agenesis.
+Among its related pathways are Wnt / Hedgehog / Notch and Mesodermal Commitment Pathway.
+Gene Ontology (GO) annotations related to this gene include RNA polymerase II regulatory region sequence-specific DNA binding and transcriptional activator activity, RNA polymerase II transcription regulatory region sequence-specific DNA binding.
+An important paralog of this gene is PAX1.

 UniProtKB/Swiss-Prot for PAX9 Gene